OLIVE: Oblivious Federated Learning on Trusted Execution Environment against the risk of sparsification: Proposed System

-In CDP-FL, the operations performed on the server side generally consist of summing the gradients from all users, averaging, and perturbing.
-We first notice that this procedure is oblivious to \textit{dense gradients}.
-As shown in Figure \ref{fig:dense_g}, the summing operation involves updating the value of the corresponding index of $\mathbf{G^*}$ while performing a linear scan on $\mathbf{G}$, where the memory accesses are performed in a fixed order and at fixed addresses regardless of the contents of $\mathbf{G}$.
-We refer this general summing part as \textit{Linear} algorithm and show it in Appendix \ref{appendix:aggregation_alg}.
-Additionally, the operation of averaging and perturbing just causes accesses on $\mathbf{G^*}$ linearly.
+In FL, operations performed on the server side generally consist of summing and averaging the gradients obtained from all users.
+We first note that this procedure is oblivious to \textit{dense gradients}.
+As depicted in Figure \ref{fig:dense_g}, the summing operation involves updating the value of the corresponding index of $\mathbf{G^*}$ while performing a linear scan on $\mathbf{G}$, where memory accesses are performed in a fixed order and at fixed addresses, irrespective of the content of $\mathbf{G}$.
+We refer to this general summing part as the \textit{linear} algorithm and present it in Appendix B for completeness.